manya-codes/first-project-mj/ml-projects/iris-flower/README.md

 -Table view: Added using "pandas" for clearer comparison

 🔧 How to Run
--Clone this repo or download ZIP
+- Clone this repo or download ZIP
--Install the required libraries:
+- Install the required libraries:
 "pip install scikit-learn pandas matplotlib"
--Open any notebook in Jupyter: jupyter notebook
+- Open any notebook in Jupyter: jupyter notebook
--Explore different versions to see how the project evolves
+- Explore different versions to see how the project evolves

 ⚙️ Tech Stack